uperl/Plack-App-Libarchive/README.md

 by `libarchive` via [Archive::Libarchive](https://metacpan.org/pod/Archive::Libarchive)).
 A request to the root for the app will return an index of the files contained within the archive.

+The index is generated using [Template](https://metacpan.org/pod/Template).
+There is a bundled template that will list the entry files and link to their content.
+If you want to customize the index you can provide your own template.
+Here are the template variables that are available from within the template:

+- `archive`

+    A hash reference containing information about the archive

+- `archive.name`

+    The basename of the archive filename.
+For example: `foo.tar.gz`.

+- `archive.get_next_entry`

+    Get the next [Archive::Libarchive::Entry](https://metacpan.org/pod/Archive::Libarchive::Entry) object from the archive.

+Here is the default wrapper.html.tt:

+\# EXAMPLE: share/wrapper.html.tt

+and the default archive\_index.html.tt

+\# EXAMPLE: archive\_index.html.tt

 # CONFIGURATION

 - archive

     The relative or absolute path to the archive.

+- tt

+    Instance of [Template](https://metacpan.org/pod/Template) that will be used to generate the html index.
+The default
+    is:

+    ```perl
+    Template->new(
+      WRAPPER            => 'wrapper.html.tt',
+      INCLUDE_PATH       => File::ShareDir::Dist::dist_share('Plack-App-Libarchive'),
+      render_die         => 1,
+      TEMPLATE_EXTENSION => '.tt',
+      ENCODING           => 'utf8',
+    )
+    ```

 # SEE ALSO